As US default looms, debt ceiling standoff continues in Congress

 WASHINGTON (NEXSTAR) — If Congress doesn’t take action soon to raise the debt ceiling, officials say the country could face a crippling recession.

 Congress has less than two weeks to resolve the looming crisis.
-Republicans are still refusing to help Democrats raise the despite new pressure from the White House.
+Republicans are still refusing to help Democrats raise the debt ceiling despite new pressure from the White House.

 On Wednesday, Democrats will again try to bring a bill to the Senate floor and are pleading with Republicans to allow a vote.